A pedagogical history of compactness: Developing the definition

 \section{Developing the definition}

 We will trace below the development of the two central notions of compactness discussed above, those stemming from sequences and open covers of real numbers.
 Again, it is useful to know something about the climate of the mathematics community at the time of these historical developments.
-We will focus on the contributions of only a few main characters, but there was a large supporting cast of mathematicians who were developing ideas that are now the foundations for analysis and topology.
-There were many groups of mathematicians in very close contact with each other, so much so that it is difficult to tease apart their contributions.
-Among them, in France, were Hadamard, Lebesgue, and Fr\'{e}chet.
-In Russia, Alexandroff and Urysohn.
-In Germany, Hausdorff, Hilbert, Sch\"{o}nflies, and Cantor.
-In Hungary, Riesz.
-In the U.S., Chittenden, Hedrick, and Moore.
+We will focus on the contributions of only a few central people, but there was actually a large community of mathematicians who were developing ideas that are now the foundations for analysis and topology.
+Many of these mathematicians were in very close contact with each other, so it is difficult to tease apart their contributions.
+Among them, in France, were Hadamard, Lebesgue, and Fr\'{e}chet; in Russia, Alexandroff\footnote{I will use the spelling Alexandroff, rather than the sometimes used Alexandrov, since that was the spelling he preferred.} and Urysohn; in Germany, Hausdorff, Hilbert, Sch\"{o}nflies, and Cantor; in Hungary, F. Riesz; in the Netherlands, Brouwer; and in the U.S., Chittenden, Hedrick, and Moore.

 We will start with the work of Fr\'{e}chet, who coined the term ``compact'' and gave definitions for what we now know as countable and sequential compactness.
-We will then briefly discuss contributions by Alexandroff and Urysohn who developed and stated what we now call compactness.
-We will show why these notions of compactness are not equivalent, providing motivation for a generalization of sequential compactness in abstract topological spaces.
+We will then briefly discuss contributions by Alexandroff and Urysohn who developed and stated what we now call open-cover compactness, or simply compactness.
+We will show why open-cover and sequential compactness are not equivalent in abstract topological spaces, providing motivation for a formulation of compactness in terms of nets and filters which is analogous to sequential compactness.